Warrior Infantry Fighting Vehicle

 Demonstration was expected to cost £200 million and manufacture £642 million.
 WCSP was designed to extend the service life of Warrior to beyond 2040.
 At this point, Lockheed Martin was still insisting an upgraded Warrior turret would be used for the WCSP vehicles.

-In 2011, BAE was deselected from the Warrior Capability Sustainment Programme (WCSP) in February which left Lockheed Martin as the only horse in a one-horse race, despite this they had not yet been awarded preferred bidder status.
+In 2011, BAE was deselected from the Warrior Capability Sustainment Programme (WCSP) February which left Lockheed Martin as the only horse in a one-horse race, despite this they had not yet been awarded preferred bidder status.
 BAE also displayed a Warrior Multi-Role Platform that it claimed could make use of the approximately 300 Warrior hulls not earmarked for upgrading as part of WCSP.

 By 2012, the Warrior Capability Sustainment Programme now had an estimated full operational capability date of 2020 with production starting in 2018.
 The original aspiration of upgrading 643 vehicles had by now slipped to less than 400.
 The £1 Billion programme cost included £358 worth of government-issued equipment such as the 40mm CTA with the balance going to Lockheed Martin.
-Cost per vehicle for Warrior CSP was therefore projected to be in the order of £2.6m.
+The cost per vehicle for Warrior CSP was therefore projected to be in the order of £2.6m.

 In summer 2013 a number of Warrior announcements were made;